-Indeed the plant starts blooming within one year.
-Meanwhile the caudex grows larger and attains particular shapes.
-Then transfer the plant to a much wider pot filled with potting mixture in the same ratio as in step 2.
+Surely the plant starts blooming within one year.
+Meanwhile, the caudex grows larger and attains particular shapes.
+Then transfer the plant to a much wider pot, filled with potting mixture in the same ratio as in step 2.
 Keep the caudex above soil level, and ensure a gap of about two inches between the stem and edge of the pot.

 Cut the stem above the caudex with a sterilized knife.
 A new shaving blade is equally good.
 Then apply some natural fungicide on the wound.
-Turmeric powder as well as and apple cider vinegar are effective.
+Turmeric powder as well as apple cider vinegar, is effective.

 Finally new shoots develop from the cuts.
 Also new flower buds begin to appear.

-Surely, wiring the branches gives the required shape according to your imagination.
-But avoid winding the stem too tightly, as it leaves marks on the stem.
+Certainly, wiring the branches gives the required shape according to your imagination.
+But avoid winding the stem too tightly, as it may leave marks on the stem.

 6. Repotting :

 Repot your Adenium bonsai every two or three years.
-Apply the same methods as done in step 3, each time.
+You can apply the same methods as done in step 3, each time.